5 Software Overview

 Move Arm Added

 The Move Arm step will be added to the first line of the Routine.
 The yellow !
-Indicates that the step needs to be configured.
-Click the indicated pencil button to edit the step.
+Indicates that an action is required for that step.
+Click the step to edit the step.

 Move Arm Details